joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 5. [Discussion](#discussion)

 ## Introduction <a name="introduction"></a>
-One year since the debut of the Tennis Betting Bot (TBB), a new approach has emerged, rooted in bookmakers' consensus, signifying a noteworthy advancement.
+One year since the debut of the [Tennis Betting Bot (TBB)](https://www.joaopereiradsantos.com/project/tbb/), a new approach has emerged, rooted in bookmakers' consensus, signifying a noteworthy advancement.
 #### An Illustrative Case - Halle ATP 500 <a name="introduction1"></a>
 In a recent Halle ATP 500 match between Richard Gasquet and Jannik Sinner, bookmakers favored Gasquet with average decimal odds of approximately 5.00, peaking at 5.39 on Pinnacle.
 Conversely, TBB projected a 41.15% chance of a Gasquet victory, equivalent to decimal odds of 2.43.
-Despite Gasquet's eventual loss, this marked a notable 116% difference, prompting a pertinent question: Could TBB's projections surpass those of 25 specialized bookmakers on the long term?
+Despite Gasquet's eventual loss, this marked a notable 116% difference, prompting a pertinent question: Could TBB's projections surpass those of 25 specialized bookmakers on the long-term?

 #### Learning (Quickly) from the Past <a name="introduction2"></a>
 Reflecting on the prior TBB version driven by machine learning (ML), the 2023 grass season exposed its impracticality.
 Swiftly changing inputs hindered an effective ML pipeline.
 The fast changes in information weren't caught quickly enough, making it hard to create a good feedback loop for adjusting the ML system's settings.
 This resulted in a devastating -660% return on investment (ROI).